-We refer the Board to the Applicant's response submission, dated the 11 January 2024, for a full analysis on how Site 4 complies with the policies and objectives of Chapter 6 - City Economy and Enterprise.
-The following response address residual policies / objectives highlighted by Dublin City Council and key points of other submissions.
+We refer the Board in the first instance, to the Applicant's response submission, dated the 11 January 2024, for a full analysis on how Site 5 complies with the policies and objectives of Chapter 6 - City Economy and Enterprise.
+The following response address residual objectives/policies highlighted by Dublin City Council and key points of other submissions.
+There is no hotel or visitor accommodation proposed as part of Site 5 and as such Policy CEE28 is not relevant.

-It is acknowledged that there is there is significant under-utilisation within the entire Masterplan area.
+It is acknowledged that there is there is significant under-utilisation within the entire masterplan area.
 The proposed development forms part of a wider regeneration and development project, Dublin Central, planned for an area comprising almost three entire urban blocks located between O'Connell Street Upper, Parnell Street, Moore Street and Henry Street.
-There is, significant potential to revitalise this central urban quarter of Dublin city centre through redevelopment that will enhance the competitive position of Dublin city centre.
+There is, significant potential to revitalise this central urban quarter of Dublin City centre through redevelopment that will enhance the competitive position of Dublin city centre.
 This will include the integration and adaptive reuse of existing built fabric that is important to our sense cultural identity.
-The Masterplan seeks to inject new life through the sustainable regeneration and revitalisation of this area at the heart of Dublin City centre.
-The Site 4 proposal provides a new opportunity for the long awaited renewal and regeneration of the underutilised Dublin Central area, with mixed use development including retail, café / restaurant, residential and office units.
+The Dublin Central Masterplan seeks to inject new life through the sustainable regeneration and revitalisation of this area at the heart of Dublin city centre.
+The proposed Site 5 scheme brings a number of vacant sites in to re-use, as noted above.